Chunngai/aes-papers/README.md

-# aes-papers
-Paper list for automated essay scoring (AES) from 2015 to now.

 ## 2024
 + **Conundrums in Cross-Prompt Automated Essay Scoring: Making Sense of the State of the Art**
   + Authors: Shengjie Li, Vincent Ng